This is what one of our clients said about one of our 11+ tutors:

-Generally, we advise parents to start planning for tutoring at the beginning of the autumn term (September) of year 5, especially as the 11+ exams now happen early in September of year 6.
-This allows plenty of time to prepare, to secure knowledge and skills as well as perfect exam techniques.
+Generally, we advise parents to start planning for tutoring at the beginning of the autumn term (September) of Year 5, especially as the 11+ exams now happen early in September of Year 6.
+This allows plenty of time to prepare, to secure knowledge and develop skills to perfect exam techniques.

 Gloucestershire has some of the highest achieving Grammar schools throughout the country.
-In Gloucestershire county, we are in a privilege position such that we are blessed with seven excellent grammar schools.
+In Gloucestershire County, we are in a privileged position of being blessed with seven excellent grammar schools.
 The list of the grammar schools in the county are as follows:

 - Pate's Grammar School, Cheltenham (11-18 mixed)